 We are affiliated with a number of external stakeholders and research organisations on issues of mutual interest, including SELP and Chatham House.

 Jean Monnet Centre of Excellence

-2013: The University has been awarded Jean Monnet Centre of Excellence status, held by only some 150 universities across the globe.
+Since 2013, the University has held Jean Monnet Centre of Excellence status, one of only some 150 universities across the globe.
 We also have two Jean Monnet professors and a Jean Monnet European Studies module.